** in course of contruction **

 - A directory me which contains medium sized images for the carousel.
 Images which fit an 800x800 pixel box are suggested as a starting point but any size can be used.

 - A directory sm which contains small or thumbnail images for the whole album display.
-I have been using thumbnails which vary from fitting 180x180 to 320x320 and that depends on how many photos are in each album.
+I have been using thumbnails which vary from fitting 180x180 to 320x320 and that depends on how many photos are in each album as much as any other consideration.
 If you have a batch processor of some sort, recreating bigger/small thumbnails from the me images is a doddle.
-Tip: use a slight sharpen on the smalles images.
+Tip: use a slight sharpen on the smallest - thumbnail - images.

 - A directory called ca which contains one caption files for each photo, even if blank